-Adams Morgan -- This ever-trendy, multiethnic neighborhood is crammed with boutiques, bars, clubs, and restaurants.
-Everything is located on either 18th Street NW or Columbia Road NW.
-In 2015, Adams Morgan expects to welcome the first hotel to be located within its actual boundaries; until then, the nearest hotel options remain in the nearby Dupont Circle and Woodley Park neighborhoods.
+Adams Morgan -- This bohemian-trendy, multiethnic neighborhood is crammed with shops, bars, clubs, and restaurants.
+Most everything is located on either 18th Street NW or Columbia Road NW.
 Parking is manageable during the day but difficult at night, especially on weekends (a parking garage on Champlain St., just off 18th St., helps a little).
 Luckily, you can easily walk to Adams Morgan from the Dupont Circle or Woodley Park Metro stops, or take the bus or a taxi there.
 (Be alert in Adams Morgan at night and try to stick to the main streets: 18th St. and Columbia Rd.)
-The weekend begins Thursday nights in the nightlife-centric world of Adams Morgan.

 Anacostia -- When people talk about the Washington, D.C. that tourists never see, they’re talking about neighborhoods like this; in fact, they’re usually talking about Anacostia, specifically.
 Named for the river that separates it from “mainland” D.C., it’s an old part of town, with little commercial development and mostly modest, often low-income housing.
-Anacostia does have two attractions: the Smithsonian’s Anacostia Community Museum and the Frederick Douglass National Historic Site (see the African-American History Tour and “Museums in Anacostia,” and the Anacostia Riverwalk Trail, a popular walking and bicycling path that connects southwest and southeast neighborhoods fronting the Anacostia River.
+Anacostia does have three attractions: the Smithsonian’s Anacostia Community Museum and the Frederick Douglass National Historic Site (see the African-American History Tour and “Museums in Anacostia,” and the Anacostia Riverwalk Trail, a popular walking and bicycling path that connects southwest and southeast neighborhoods fronting the Anacostia River.

-Atlas District -- The Atlas District, no more than a section of H Street NE to the northeast of Union Station, stretches between 4th and 14th streets, but centers on the 12th to 14th streets segment.
-Primarily known as a nightlife and live music destination, the neighborhood has its fair share of recommendable casual dining spots, too.
-A hardscrabble part of town by day, the Atlas District turns into a playground at night, especially Thursday through Saturday, as the city’s thirsty scenemakers hit the street.
-There are no hotels, for now.
+Atlas District -- The Atlas District, also known as the H Street Corridor, stretches along H St. NE between 4th and 14th streets, but centers on the 12th to 14th streets segment.
+Primarily known as a nightlife and restaurant destination, the neighborhood has lately sprouted a cafe and coffeehouse culture that attracts young entrepreneurs and locals during the day.
 A much-talked-about streetcar line debuted in the summer of 2014, finally providing the neighborhood with easier access to and from other parts of town and the nearest Metro stop (Union Station).

-Barracks Row -- Barracks Row refers mainly to a single stretch of 8th Street SE, south of Pennsylvania Avenue SE, but also to side streets occupied by Marine Corps barracks since 1801 (hence the name).
+Barracks Row -- Barracks Row refers mainly to a single stretch of 8th Street SE, south of Pennsylvania Avenue SE, but also to side streets occupied by Marine Corps barracks since 1801.
 This southeastern subsection of Capitol Hill is known for its lineup of shops, casual bistros, and pubs.
 Its attractions continue to grow as a result of the 2008 opening of the Nationals baseball team’s stadium, Nationals Park, half a mile away.
-In fact, the ballpark has spawned its own neighborhood, dubbed the Capitol Riverfront.
-The closest hotels are the Capitol Hill Hotel, six blocks away, at C and 2nd St. SE, close to the Capitol, and those in Capitol Riverfront.
+In fact, the ballpark has spawned its own neighborhood, dubbed Capitol Riverfront

-Capitol Riverfront -- The opening of Nationals Park in 2008 has led the way in the development of this old and worn part of town.
-Known also as “Navy Yard” (that’s the name of the subway stop here), the revitalized 500-acre neighborhood abuts 1 1/2 miles of the Anacostia River and, besides the ballpark, has a relatively new Courtyard by Marriott hotel (other hotels are due to open in 2015 and beyond), several restaurants, and public parks, trails, and docks.
-More to come.
+Capitol Riverfront -- The opening of Nationals Park in 2008 spurred the development of this once-overlooked part of town.
+Known also as “Navy Yard” (that’s the name of the subway stop here), the revitalized 500-acre neighborhood abuts 1 1/2 miles of the Anacostia River.
+Besides the ballpark, the area has five hotels, tons of restaurants and bars, a brewery or two, the city’s first winery, numerous shops, and public parks, trails, and docks.
+Much, much more to come.

 Cleveland Park -- Cleveland Park, just north of Woodley Park, is a picturesque enclave of winding, tree-shaded streets dotted with charming old houses with wraparound porches.
 The streets extend off the main artery, Connecticut Avenue.
 With its own stop on the Red Line Metro system and a respectable number of good restaurants, Cleveland Park is worth visiting when you’re near the zoo (just up the street) or are seeking a good meal after a bike ride or stroll through nearby Rock Creek Park.
 Most hotels lie a short walk away in Woodley Park, and farther south in the city.

-Downtown -- The area bounded roughly by 6th and 21st streets NW to the east and west, and M Street and Pennsylvania Avenue to the north and south, is a mix of the Federal Triangle’s government office buildings; K Street, ground zero for the city’s countless law and lobbying firms; Connecticut Avenue restaurants and shopping; historic hotels; the city’s poshest small hotels; Chinatown; the huge Walter E. Washington Convention Center and, as of mid-2014, its companion hotel, the Marriott Marquis; and the White House.
+Downtown -- The area bounded roughly by 6th and 21st streets NW to the east and west, and M Street and Pennsylvania Avenue to the north and south, is a mix of the Federal Triangle’s government office buildings; K Street, ground zero for the city’s countless law and lobbying firms; Connecticut Avenue restaurants and shopping; historic hotels; the city’s poshest small hotels; Chinatown; the huge Walter E. Washington Convention Center; and the White House.
 You’ll also find the historic Penn Quarter, one of D.C.’s hottest locales, which has continued to flourish since the 1997 opening of the Verizon Center, renamed the Capital One Arena (the venue for Wizards and Mystics and Georgetown University basketball games, Capitals hockey games, and rock concerts).
-A number of off-the-Mall museums, like the mammoth Newseum, the International Spy Museum, and the Smithsonian’s National Portrait Gallery and American Art Museum, are here.
-This is also where you’ll find hip restaurants, boutique hotels, and nightclubs, the Penn Quarter claims ultra-trendy CityCenterDC, a mini-Manhattan of chic shops and restaurants.
-The total downtown area encompasses so many blocks and attractions that I’ve divided discussions of attractions, restaurants, and hotels in this area into two sections: “Midtown,” referring to the area from 15th Street west to 21st Street, and from Pennsylvania Avenue north to M Street; and “Penn Quarter,” from 15th Street east to 6th Street, and Pennsylvania Avenue north to New York Avenue.
+A number of off-the-Mall museums, like the Smithsonian’s National Portrait Gallery and American Art Museum, are here.
+Besides hip restaurants, boutique hotels, and nightclubs, the Penn Quarter claims ultra-trendy CityCenterDC, a mini-Manhattan of chic shops and restaurants.
+The total downtown area encompasses so many blocks and sites that I’ve divided discussions of attractions, restaurants, and hotels in this area into two sections: “Midtown,” referring to the area from 15th Street west to 21st Street, and from Pennsylvania Avenue north to M Street; and “Penn Quarter,” from 15th Street east to 6th Street, and Pennsylvania Avenue north to New York Avenue.

 Dupont Circle -- One of my favorite parts of town, Dupont Circle provides easy fun, day or night.
 It takes its name from the traffic circle minipark, where Massachusetts, New Hampshire, and Connecticut avenues converge.
 Washington’s famous Embassy Row centers on Dupont Circle and refers to the parade of grand embassy mansions lining Massachusetts Avenue and its side streets.
 See the walking tour here: https://www.frommers.com/destinations/washington-d-c/walking-tours/walking-tour-3.
 The streets extending out from the circle are lively, with all-night bookstores, good restaurants, wonderful art galleries and art museums, nightspots, and Washingtonians at their loosest.
-It is also the hub of D.C.’s LGBTQ community, the neighborhood continues to host the annual High Heel Drag Queen Race the Tuesday preceding Halloween and the Capital Pride Parade every June, despite the fact that LGBTQ residents live throughout the city now.
-The neighborhood has plenty of hotel choices in this neighborhood, and most of them are moderately priced.
+Once the hub of D.C.’s LGBTQ community, the neighborhood continues to host the annual High Heel Drag Queen Race the Tuesday preceding Halloween and the Capital Pride Parade every June, despite the fact that LGBTQ residents live throughout the city now.
+The neighborhood has plenty of hotel choices, most of them moderately priced.

 Georgetown -- This historic community dates from Colonial times.
 It was a thriving tobacco port long before the District of Columbia was formed, and one of its attractions, the Old Stone House, dates from pre-Revolutionary days.
 Georgetown action centers on M Street and Wisconsin Avenue NW, where you’ll find numerous boutiques, chic restaurants, and popular pubs.
 Expect lots of nightlife here.
-Luxury hotels, like the Capella, dominate.
-Fortunately, less pricey options are available, as well.
 Detour from the main drags to relish the quiet, tree-lined streets of restored Colonial row houses, stroll the beautiful gardens of Dumbarton Oaks, and check out the C&O Canal.
 Georgetown is also home to Georgetown University.
 Click here for a walking tour of Georgetown.
 Note: Not surprisingly, the neighborhood gets pretty raucous on weekends.